Waltham on the Wolds Village Hall

 We will commit to return your deposit direct to your bank account within 10 working days of the event, providing the hall is left clean and in good repair.
 Any proposed deductions from the deposit will be evidenced and discussed with you before they are made

 The Hall has a fully stocked bar and can also provide bespoke wines and beers to order for particular events.
-Should you wish to bring your own alcohol into the hall, corkage will be invoiced and will need to be paid in advance of the date of the event
+Should you wish to bring your own alcohol into the hall, corkage will be invoiced and this will need to be authorised and paid for in advance of the date of the event

 General Terms and conditions for all Hirers of the Hall and its facilities